pauljsully/Mod12-SQL-employeeTracker/README.md

     WHEN I choose to update an employee role
     THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+    WHEN I choose to Quit!
+    THEN I am prompted to select an employee that is quitting do DELETE and update the database.

 ## ReadME